maxpatiiuk/alia/README.md

 ### Final code generation

 Final code is assembly.
-The compiler can generate code for MIPS (32-bit) and x64 (64-bit).
+The compiler can generate code for MIPS (32-bit), x64 (64-bit) and LLVM (64-bit).

 The code of the compiler is trying to output universal assembly as much as possible.
 This is helpful for ensuring consistency between the assembly code